Atari Falcon custom chips decap initiative

 The decap process is to take an image for one layer and then remove it with a process called, well, delayer.
 Once that layer is removed, they take an image of the lower layer that is now fully visible.
 This repeats until all the relevant layers were processed.
 Sometimes you don’t need to remove all the layers.
 But in most cases you need at least to remove the metal layers.
 Even then, it won’t be easy to read the logic.
 It will probably take quite some time.

-After we receive the images we can start the long and tedious process to convert this to netlist, schematics, and/or HDL (Verilog/HDL).
+Now that we recieved the images we can start the long and tedious process to convert this to netlist, schematics, and/or HDL (Verilog/HDL).
 The exact step could vary depending on the case.

 Donations

 There are two aspects to it.
-The first one being, of course, that $3000 USD is quite a lot of money.
-So that begs the question whether other people wouldn’t be willing to contribute.
-The second aspect being that I couldn’t give ijor the go-ahead unless I was sure I got the funds ready which could take months, after which many things may have changed (like the price, or the lab’s availability etc).
+The first one being, of course, that $8,021 USD is quite a lot of money.
+So that begs the question whether other people wouldn’t be willing to contribute to a good cause.
+The second aspect being that I couldn’t give ijor the go-ahead unless I was sure I got the funds ready which could take months if I relied only on public funding, after which many things may have changed (like the price, or the lab’s availability etc).
 So I decided the following:

 -